Training design classes for the marketing executive

 Working in creative teams.

 Collaboration vs. Consensus.
-(Creativity versus status quo.)
+Creativity vs. status quo.

 How to buy art, illustration, photography.
 Usage, ownership, work-for-hire.